Alfresco/docs-alfresco/insight-engine/latest/config/sharding/index.md

 **Example:** If there are 12 shards, each month would be assigned sequentially to each shard, wrapping round and starting again for each year.
 The non-random assignment facilitates easier shard management - dropping shards or scaling out replication for some date range.
 Typical aging strategies could be based on the created date or destruction date.

-If the property is not present on a node, sharding falls back to the DBID methodto randomly distribute these nodes.
+If the property is not present on a node, sharding falls back to the DBID method to randomly distribute these nodes.

 To use this method when creating a shard, set the following configuration: